Melania Trump Sounds-Off On Immigration Practice: ‘Hates To See Children Separated From Their Families’

 Back in March of this year, while White House Chief of Staff John Kelly was still at the helm of the DHS, he announced that the policy was enacted as a deterrent to mothers from immigrating illegally.
 Kelly told NPR in May that he hoped the practice would not have to be used for an extended period of time.

-Mrs. Trump’s new “Be Best” initiative celebrates children while the immigration policy directly conflicts with the spirit of her platform.
+Mrs. Trump’s new “Be Best” initiative celebrates children, while the immigration policy directly conflicts with the spirit of her platform.